KoNickss/koffe/README.md

                                 and uses them instead of the default koffe scripts in /usr/share/koffe/.
 Avoid paths with spaces

-The output iso will most likely be in /root/ and will require root permission to extract, this is to prevent non-admins making isos willy nilly and potentially ruining a system.

 # Installation
 Installation is pretty easy, just boot from the iso and type `bash install`, the installer will do everything for you.